-Here, Heather explains how relationships are maintained even with individuals who may not understand or want a “spiritual” care.
+Here, Heather explains how she builds and maintains relationships, even with individuals who may not understand or want “spiritual” care.
 While others in the hospital environment may have to impose the specifics of their procedure or process on the patient, Heather uses these moments to reach shared meaning with patients.
-It helps that she recognizes that everyone in the hospital may not necessarily want to receive spiritual accommodation, however, there are still opportunities to connect.
-This is what makes the relationships so important, as chaplains are able to interact with those who do not have denominational affiliation and still contribute to patient satisfaction.
+She recognizes that everyone in the hospital may not necessarily want to receive spiritual accommodation; however, there are still opportunities to connect.
+Chaplains interact with those who do and do not have denominational affiliation and still contribute to patient satisfaction.
+Heather provides the first indication of hospital chaplains fulfilling the traditional role of liaison where they take information from one organizational member (i.e., doctors or nurses) to another organizational member (e.g., patients or families).

 Chaplains, when dealing with patients, often deal with a patient’s family members or close friends.
-These individuals are the ones who also desire information about the patient and may also have a varied set of emotions depending on the situation.
+These individuals are the ones who also desire information about the patient and may have a varied set of emotions depending on the situation.
 As a result, hospital chaplains have frequent interactions with a patient’s love ones.
 Some of the chaplains recall their experiences with these individuals.

 “I had a conversation with somebody and they were saying that, “I just can’t do that…I couldn’t have that on my conscience.” and so on and so forth.
-And so I said….and this was a woman who was I think 80 and she had been in good health then had a massive stroke…and it just was not going to have a good outcome. but her son says, “I just…I can’t take her off the vent.
+And so I said….and this was a woman who was I think 80 and she had been in good health then had a massive stroke…and it just was not going to have a good outcome.
+But her son says, “I just…I can’t take her off the vent.
 I couldn’t live with myself.” then I said, “well what would your mother want?” and he said, “oh well I know what she’d want.
 She would not want to be kept alive and she would not want to live like this.
 She would not.” so I said “hmmmm, you know what she would want.
 So ummm, could it be possible that if you allow them to take her off the vent and die a natural death, you might be giving her the gift of honoring her decision.” “well, I don’t know….I just don’t think I could do that.” “well it’s something to think about” and I use this example a lot because my mother is almost 93 and she’s been telling me for almost 15 years at least, “I do not want to be resuscitated!
 I don’t want this and you better not let them put on a ventila-…and you know blah blah blah.”
 And I get that and I will not do it…now, I’m not saying that it will be easy, but I’m saying that I’ve had it drilled in my head long enough that I really do understand…it’s her decision.
 And so as her daughter, who loves her, I have to honor her decision.
 And it really is a gift, to have somebody that you know who will do that for you.
 And some folks are able to see that, in time…and talk about it as a family…and some aren’t you know and so ummm.
 But I think, here again, we are just there to be supportive in, you know, in whatever way we can.”
 [Betty, Lines 148-166]